microsoft/contosotraders-cloudtesting/demo-scripts/azure-load-testing-service/walkthrough.md

 ## Summary

-In this demo, you got an overview of Azure's Load Testing Service including how to create a load test, run it, and review the results.
+In this demo, you got an overview of Azure's Load Testing service; including how to create a load test, run it, and review the results.
 You also saw how to incorporate server-side metrics from Azure Services, and how to export the JMX file and results.
 Finally, you saw how to create a new load test from the JMX file, and how to use a GitHub workflow to execute load tests on the application's APIs.